sensu/sensu-docs/content/sensu-go/5.18/web-ui/filter.md

 **COMMERCIAL FEATURE**: Access advanced filtering in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][1].

-Sensu supports advanced dashboard filtering using a wider range of attributes, including custom labels.
+Sensu supports advanced web UI filtering using a wider range of attributes, including custom labels.
-You can use the same methods, selectors, and examples for dashboard filtering as for [API response filtering][3], with some [syntax differences][4].
+You can use the same methods, selectors, and examples for web UI filtering as for [API response filtering][3], with some [syntax differences][4].

-## Create dashboard filters
+## Create web UI filters

-If you are using the [basic dashboard filters][5], you can create your filter just by clicking in the filter bar at the top of the dashboard page:
+If you are using the [basic web UI filters][5], you can create your filter just by clicking in the filter bar at the top of the web UI page:

-1. In the dashboard, open the page of resources you want to filter.
+1. In the web UI, open the page of resources you want to filter.
-2. Click in the filter bar at the top of the dashboard page.
+2. Click in the filter bar at the top of the web UI page.
 3. Select the attribute you want to filter for from the dropdown list of options.
 4. Click in the filter bar again and select the filter to apply.
 5. Press **Return/Enter**.

 {{% notice note %}}
-**NOTE**: You do not need to specify a resource type in dashboard filtering because you must navigate to the resource page *before* you construct the filter.
+**NOTE**: You do not need to specify a resource type in web UI filtering because you must navigate to the resource page *before* you construct the filter.
 {{% /notice %}}

 To filter resources based on [label selectors][6] or [field selectors][2], you'll write a brief filter statement.
-The standard dashboard filtering syntax is:
+The standard web UI filtering syntax is:

 {{< highlight text >}}
 SELECTOR:FILTER_STATEMENT
 {{< /highlight >}}

-To write a dashboard filter command:
+To write a web UI filter command:

 - Replace `SELECTOR` with the selector you want to use: `labelSelector` or `fieldSelector`.
 - Replace `FILTER_STATEMENT` with the filter to apply.